Andrey Yuryevich Tatarinov

-Andrey Yuryevich Tatarinov (Андре́й Ю́рьевич Тата́ринов, born 6 June 1988) is a Russian politician, social activist, journalist and Director of Center for Policy relevance.
-In 2010–2012, he was member of the Public Chamber of the Russian Federation.
+Andrey Yuryevich Tatarinov (Андре́й Ю́рьевич Тата́ринов, born 6 June 1988) is a Russian politician, social activist, journalist and the founder of the Center for Actual Policy, an autonomous nonprofit organization for research and development of civil society institutions.
+In 2010–2012, he was member of the Civic Chamber of the Russian Federation.

 Biography

-Born on 6 June 1988 in Moscow, he became a student at the Russian State Social University.
-Previously he studied at the Faculty of Journalism at Lomonosov Moscow State University and the Griboyedov Institute of International Law and Economics.
+Tatarinov was born on 6 June 1988 in Moscow.
+He graduated from the Russian State Social University with a degree in Public and Municipal Administration.
+Previously, he studied journalism at the Lomonosov Moscow State University and the Alexander Griboedov Institute of International Law and Economics.

-He is married and has one son.
+He is married and has a son and a daughter.

-Until 2006 he was a political journalist.
-In 2004–2005 — freelance correspondent of "Society", "Izvestia" was preparing reports from political action.
-In 2005 he passed training on channel 3 in the wording of the "Russian view".
-In 2005–2006 - columnist of newspaper "Zavtra" (Tomorrow) (Editor — Alexander Prokhanov), wrote under the pseudonym "Andrey Sadov".
+Until 2006, he worked as a political journalist.
+From 2004 to 2005, he was a freelance correspondent of the "Society" section of the Izvestia, reporting on political events.
+In 2005, he completed an internship at Channel 3, working on the Russkiy vzglyad program.
+From 2005 to 2006, he was a columnist for the Zavtra newspaper, writing under the pseudonym Andrey Sadov.

-Under the same pseudonym in 2004–2006 was a member of a number of opposition organizations (NBP, youth "Yabloko" (Apple)).
+Under this pseudonym, in 2004–2006, he was a member of a number of the National Bolshevik Party, and the youth wing of Yabloko.

 Then he became the leader of the Youth Human Rights Movement "Leviy Povorot" (left turn) in the first action which he had burned NBP party ticket.
 On street protests he repeatedly has had detained by riot police.

-In 2006–2010 — first active participant, then one of the leaders of the NGO "Young Guard of United Russia".
-According to Tatarinov, in spring 2006 he was invited to MGER by Demidov Ivan, while he was coordinator of Young Guard ideology.
-Worked as a political technologies in the Central Headquarters (CH) of Young Guard.
-12 December 2006, at the II Congress Young Guard he became a member of the Political Council, was re-elected until 2010.
-Headed the Political Department in CH at Young Guard, engaged in the creation of similar structures in the regional offices.
-13 April 2010, in Grozny at the first meeting of the Coordinating Council in the North Caucasus Federal District Young Guard elected him official representative in central headquarters of Young Guard.
-In autumn 2010, before the IV Congress Young Guard considered one of the leading candidates for the role of the new leader of the organization.
-At the congress on 22 December, was elected to the Coordinating Council.
-He called Anna Chapman, which at the same time became a member of the Public Council of Young Guard, "an example of unconditional patriotism".
-In the future Andrey Tarasov took no public participation at Young Guard actions.
+From 2006 to 2010, Tatarinov was an active member and then one of the leaders of the Young Guard of United Russia.
+According to Tatarinov, in the spring of 2006, he was invited to join the Young Guard by Ivan Demidov, then its ideological coordinator.
+Tatarinov worked as a political technology expert at the central headquarters of the Young Guard.
+On 12 December 2006, at the Second Congress of the Young Guard, he became a member of its Political Council and was re-elected until 2010.
+He headed the political department of the central headquarters and worked on creating similar structures in regional branches.
+On 13 April 2010, in Grozny, at the first meeting of the coordinating council in the North Caucasus Federal District, he was elected as its official representative to the central headquarters of the Young Guard.
+In the autumn of 2010, before the Fourth Congress of the Young Guard, he was considered one of the leading candidates for the role of the organization's new leader.
+At the congress on 22 December, he was elected to the coordinating council.
+He called Anna Chapman, who had also become a member of the Public Council of the Young Guard, "an example of unconditional patriotism".